gokulstevee/gokulstevee/README.md

 - 👋 Hi, I’m Gokulan.
 - 👀 I’m interested in adventuring the TECH WORLD.
 - 🌱 I’m currently learning Blockchain.
-- 💞️ I’m very much excisted to collaborate with your projects on WEB TECHNOLOGY.
-Feel free to reach out me.
+- 💞️ I’m very much excisted to collaborate with your projects on WEB TECHNOLOGIES.
+Feel free to reach me.
 - 📫 How to reach me
            EMail: gokulstevee@gmail.com
            Linkedin: https://www.linkedin.com/in/gokulan-s-245a991aa/